Stars Who Can't Stand Carrie Underwood

 Carrie Underwood dissed Kim Kardashian and Kanye West

-Then in 2011, Underwood joined Paisley again along with presenter Eric Stonestreet on stage at the CMA Awards, and poked fun at Kim Kardashian for her very brief marriage to Kris Humphries, according to Us Weekly.
-On stage, Stonestreet said to Underwood and Paisley, "I think you forget to sing a song about what's weighing on everyone's mind in this room.
+Then, in 2011, Underwood joined Paisley again along with presenter Eric Stonestreet on stage at the CMA Awards and poked fun at Kim Kardashian again for her very brief marriage to Kris Humphries, according to Us Weekly.
+Stonestreet said to Underwood and Paisley, "I think you forgot to sing a song about what's weighing on everyone's mind in this room.
 The divorce of Kim Kardashian and what's his name!"
-The group then sang the following lines, "I'm going to love you forever, or 72 days Amen, as long as Justin Bieber is not a conceiver, as long as Taylor Swift is with her current boyfriend.
-I'm going to love you for 20 million dollars, for a hit TV series or pics in Us Weekly, for 72 Days, Amen."
+The group then sang the following lines: "I'm going to love you forever or 72 days, Amen, as long as Justin Bieber is not a conceiver, as long as Taylor Swift is with her current boyfriend.
+I'm going to love you for 20 million dollars, for a hit TV series, or pics in Us Weekly, for 72 Days, Amen."

-It's arguably safe to say Kanye and Kim might not be the biggest Underwood fans after that!
+It's arguably safe to say Kim and Kanye might not be the biggest Underwood fans after that!